IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 **Repeat steps 7 and 8 for the second invitation.**

-After joining both accounts, verify both accounts appear in your available account list in the IBM Cloud portal.
+After joining both accounts, verify that both accounts appear in your available account list in the IBM Cloud portal.

-9. Click the link below to open a browser to the IBM Cloud Portal.
+9. Click the following link to open a browser to the IBM Cloud portal.

     <a href="cloud.ibm.com" target="_blank">**IBM Cloud portal**</a>

 10. Follow the directions to complete the authentication to IBM Cloud using the same email address you used to login to ITZ.
-The login steps may very depending on any two-factor authentication methods enabled.
+The login steps very depending on any two-factor authentication methods enabled.

     ![](_attachments/itzCloudLogin.png)